Plan the perfect teddy bear's picnic

 Bring some classic teddy bear picnic food

 Controversial take, but we reckon picnic food is the best kind of food.
 Who doesn’t love a picky lunch with plenty of classic British treats, sweets and snacks?
 A teddy bear’s picnic is no exception.
-While you might want to keep it simple for smaller kids with a pickier palate, the grown-ups at the part
+While you might want to keep it simple for smaller kids with a pickier palate, the grown-ups at the party may want something a bit more substantial.

-Some great options for teddy bear picnic food are:
+Some great teddy bear picnic food ideas are:

 • Sandwiches (if you can find a teddy-bear shaped sandwich cutter, then even better!)